Nathan Sawaya: Biography

 He had his first solo art exhibit in the Spring of 2007 at the Lancaster Museum of Art.
-"The Art of the Brick" is one of the first major museum exhibition in the world to focus exclusively on the use of Lego building blocks as an art medium.
+"The Art of the Brick" focuses exclusively on the use of Lego building blocks as an art medium and has been exhibited in various museums.

 Sawaya had his first exhibition in the Southern Hemisphere at Federation Square in Melbourne, Australia in June 2011.
 The exhibition since traveled around Australia, including stops in Adelaide and at the Sydney Town Hall.

-In July 2012 Sawaya's Asian tour began with record-breaking shows in Taipei, Kaohsiung and Taichung.
-He has also exhibited at the world famous ArtScience Museum at Marina Bay Sands in Singapore (November 2012 - May 2013) and Discovery Times Square in New York City (June 2013 - current).
-His tours have repeatedly broken attendance records and been widely acclaimed.
+In July 2012, Sawaya's Asian tour began with exhibitions in Taipei, Kaohsiung, and Taichung.
+He has also exhibited at the world famous Art Science Museum at Marina Bay Sands in Singapore (November 2012 - May 2013) and Discovery Times Square in New York City (June 2013 - current).
+His exhibitions have been popular, with high attendance in various locations.

 Collections/Installations

-Sawaya keeps two, full-time working art studios - one in Manhattan and the other in Los Angeles.
-It is estimated that Sawaya owns more Lego bricks than any other single individual with 1.5 million bricks in each of his studios.
+Sawaya keeps two, full-time working art studios—one in Manhattan and the other in Los Angeles.
+With 1.5 million bricks in each of his studios, it is estimated that Sawaya owns more Lego bricks than any other single individual.

 In 2012, Artnet ranked Sawaya the 8th most popular artist in the world.
 His artwork is commissioned by collectors, athletes and celebrities.

 Nathan Sawaya's work is in many collections, including: